 Long gone are the changing bag and all the paraphernalia that came with it.
 This boy is an efficient little packer and only carriers around the bare essentials which fit perfectly in this little backpack.
 Inside it you’ll find six things:

 1. A spare set of clothes because this boy is super active and tends to need a change of clothes at some point throughout the day.

 2. Nappies.
 We always keep a few in Louis’s little backpack whenever we’re out and about.

 3. Water Wipes are our fave and the only wipes we use during nappy changes.
-We only discovered them when we had Louis and havent used anything else since.

 5. A spare set of cutlery.
 I hate getting caught out without them when we’re out and about.
 There’s nothing worse than being in a restaurant that doesn’t have cutlery for children so I like to keep a set handy in Louis’s bag.

-Disclosure; this is a collaborative post, however all thoughts and opinions are my own.
+Disclosure; this is a collaborative post, however, all thoughts and opinions are my own.